-If an employee requests reasonable accommodation(s) through the DRC, a member of the Employment Services staff will contact you to discuss the request.
+If an employee requests reasonable accommodation(s) through the DRC, a member of the Workplace Access staff will contact you to discuss the request.
 The Workplace Access staff member may request a copy of the employee’s job description and ask you questions about the employee’s duties and responsibilities, including the frequency with which particular tasks are performed.
 The DRC greatly appreciates your prompt response and partnership throughout this process.

 Based on the information gathered from the employee, supervisor, and other individuals as appropriate, the DRC will make a determination about whether an employee is eligible for accommodations and whether the requested accommodation is reasonable, and will communicate its determination in writing to the employee and supervisor.

 - Assistive Technology